-To get rid of head lice, first you should remove the matured lice and baby lice.
+To get rid of head lice, first, you should remove the matured lice and baby lice.
 If you don’t have nits, you can try the natural remedies frequently to control the growth of lice.
 If you have nits, you should kill the nits and remove them completely.
 Remember, even one or two lice on your head can lead to re-infestation of lice.
 Following natural remedies, you can control the lice and prevent infestation.

 Neem or the Indian Lilac, sometimes also called margosa, is the best remedy to get rid of lice.
 It kills both lice and nits.
 Neem leaves contain a lot of medicinal properties.
-Topical application of neem leaves paste destroys the lice and you can remove it using comb with ease.
+Topical application of neem leaves paste destroys the lice and you can remove it using a comb with ease.
 Even if you have nits, using neem leaves is helpful.
 However, you have to remove the nits using a wooden nit comb.
-To get rid of lice, controls infestation and kill the nits by using neem in the following way.
+To get rid of lice controls infestation and kill the nits by using neem in the following way.

 How to apply neem for head lice removal?